Rbojja23/Rohan_Student/index.md

 ### Class Progress

-> Here is my progress through coding, click to see these online
+> Here is our progress through coding, click to see these online!

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
     <a href="{{site.baseurl}}/snake" style="text-decoration: none;">